The Benzel Tilings Site

 the associated trimer cover of the (9,9)-benzel graph

-(The picture has been superimposed with its graph theoretic dual in which cells become vertices and tiles become collections of edges connecting nearby vertices.)
+(The picture has been superimposed with its graph theoretic dual in which cells become vertices and tiles become collections of edges connecting nearby vertices.
+"Stones" are the tiles Conway and Lagarias called T2 tiles and "bones" are the tiles they called L3 tiles; see the article Tiling with polyominoes and combinatorial group theory by Conway and Lagarias and the follow-up article by Thurston.)

 I gave my first talk on benzels online on November 29, 2021 as part of the CAP21 (Combinatorics and Arithmetic for Physics) workshop sponsored by IHES.
 (I had only two hours to throw the talk together, so please forgive the lack of slides!)
 The talk was called "Conjectural Enumerations of Trimer Covers of Finite Subgraphs of the Triangular Lattice" and the video is available on YouTube.